 But even at lower speeds, the Vantage AMR feels great.
 The coupe’s clinical German biases shine through most notably when cruising, as it transitions seamlessly from fire-breathing on twisty mountain roads to quiet and composed around town.
 The Vantage AMR does meandering well, and even if the seats are overly bolstered and the windshield is excessively raked, this feels like a very livable vehicle.

 With our hands either on the steering wheel or shifter at all times, we spend little time fiddling with the Mercedes-based infotainment system.
 It’s merely there.
 The relatively tiny 8.0-inch screen using Benz’s old COMAND system doesn’t catch the eye, not even with new Aston Martin-specific graphics.
-The navigation system works fine, the rotary dial does, too, in navigating the settings.
-Plus, there’s Apple CarPlay compatibility (not Android Auto, though).
+The navigation system works fine, and the rotary dial does, too, in navigating the settings.
 Yes, this is an outdated system in an otherwise extremely modern car, but that’s beside the point.

 The Vantage AMR starts at $179,995.
 That’s nearly a $26,000 increase over the automatic.
 This Aston is also limited to just 200 examples worldwide for the 2019 model year, which means you’re unlikely to get your hands on one (don’t worry, a manual is coming full-time for 2020, too).
 But the premium is a small price to pay given the package.